List of Pirates of the Caribbean characters: Philip SwiftPhilip Swift, portrayed by Sam Claflin, is a missionary who appears in On Stranger Tides. After he was captured by Blackbeard, Philip's life was spared thanks to Angelica's belief that her father's soul can be saved. Along the journey to find the Fountain of Youth, Philip meets a beautiful mermaid and names her Syrena. They develop a close bond. Acting as Syrena's protector, he risks his own life for the mermaid, eventually falling in love with her. Blackbeard needs to retrieve Syrena's tears for a ritual at the Fountain of Youth, but she refuses to cry. Blackbeard uses Philip's love for Syrena to trick her into crying. After retrieving the tear, Blackbeard and his men leave Syrena tied up to die, while trying to bind Philip and bring him to the Fountain of Youth.

-After being mortally wounded during the film's climactic battle, Philip returns to Syrena and frees her.
-He begs Syrena for her forgiveness.
+After being mortally wounded during the film's climactic battle, Philip returns to the Jungle Pools to free Syrena.
+Syrena returns to Philip, who begs Syrena for her forgiveness.
 She tells him that she can save his life, and kisses him; it is believed that a mermaid's kiss can save a man from drowning.
-Syrena pulls Philip under the water and swims away with him; his final fate is unknown.
+Syrena pulls Philip under the water and swims away; his final fate is unknown.